The FIRS (Families in Residence)

 The FIRS offer on-campus housing for undergraduate student families as a first priority.
 Married full-time undergraduates, full-time undergraduate students over the age of 25, and full-time employees of the University may also apply.
-We do not accept applications from students in the CAPS or online programs; graduate students can apply but are the lowest priority group to be placed.
+We do not accept applications from students in the Adult Evening programs, online programs, or the PhD, EdD, or PsyD programs; graduate students can apply but are the lowest priority group to be placed.

 Interior Photos – One Bedroom Apartment

 Interior Photos – Two Bedroom / One Bathroom Apartment

 Interior Photos – Two Bedroom / One Bathroom Apartment (Renovated- very limited availability)

 Interior Photos – Two Bedroom / Two Bathroom Apartment

 What do the FIRs Apartments have to offer?

 - 1 bed/1 bath, 2 bed/1 bath, and 2 bed/2 bath spacious units

 - High-speed network hook-ups and wireless internet access included

 - Water, sewer, and garbage included in all units